Training

 Scaffold Competent Person (Assembler)

 All employees who are expected to be responsible to demonstrate proper inspection and knowledge necessary to fill the role of competent person.
 This Scaffold Competent Person course is designed to provide the necessary training to comply with the Competent Person requirements as described in OSHA 1926 Subpart L Regulation to Scaffolds.
 This includes erecting, disassembling, moving, operating, repairing, maintaining, or inspecting a scaffold.
-Classroom instruction includes an in-depth review of the regulations for various scaffolds and also includes a hands-on practical exercise to familiarize participants with basic scaffold erection procedures.
+Classroom instruction includes an in-depth review of the regulations for various scaffolds, and it includes a hands-on practical exercise to familiarize participants with basic scaffold erection procedures.
 As Competent Persons, employees will be able to direct fellow employees in erecting, dismantling, moving, and/or altering scaffolds; inspect scaffolds and scaffold components for visible defects; and train employees involved in erecting, disassembling, moving, operating, repairing, maintaining, or inspecting scaffolds to recognize associated work hazards.
 Each FM shop that uses scaffold equipment must have at least one person trained to the competent person level.
 Further, it is also recommended that those who have already taken Scaffold User training take this course to further their understanding of scaffold practices in the workplace.
-A certification card will be issued to each trainee who shows competence and achieves a passing grade on the course evaluation.
-This course is offered upon request.
+Trainees must show competence and achieve a passing grade on the course evaluation.

 *Pre-requisite/class pairing: None